 Cancer tissue RNA category is based on RNA data from the The Cancer Genome Atlas (TCGA), categorized in the same way as human tissues and cell lines.

-Tissue enhanced (blood, bone marrow, parathyroid gland, testis) Detected in some
+Group enriched (bone marrow, testis) Detected in some

 HPA (cell line):